DIY Installation Guide for In-Floor Safes Brisbane

 Position the safe properly in the live concrete ensuring it’s at the proper level before finishing off the floor.
 You may want to block out a hole for your safe by maintaining four inches of room on each side of the safe’s body.
 Afterwards, you can install the safe after the walls and roof are in place to prevent damage related to climate changes.

-Wooden floor installation
+Wooden floor installation for in-floor safe

 Create a retaining form made of wood with roofing paper, then attach this to the joists between the ground and floor.
 You will need to cut a hole in the floor following the same measurements indicated for installing on a concrete floor.